L&S Graduate Support Guarantee Requests

 - Headcount for fall & spring.

-- continues as a graduate student in your program and
+- continue as a graduate student in your program and

 - four or five continuous academic years for one with no prior graduate work; or